algorithmiaio/algorithmia-android/README.md

 [![Latest Release](https://img.shields.io/maven-central/v/com.algorithmia/algorithmia-client.svg)](http://repo1.maven.org/maven2/com/algorithmia/algorithmia-client/)

-# Getting started
+## Getting started

 The Algorithmia android client is published to Maven central and can be added as a dependency in Android Studio.

+**Note:** Because our java client depends on Apache HTTP Client, it is not compatible with the Android Runtime.
+In early versions of android, a legacy version of apache http client came pre-bundled, but was not updated over time.
+In recent android versions (6.0+) it was removed entirely.
+The algorithmia-android client uses native HttpURLConnection as its underlying client, as recommended by the Android documentation.

+For API documentation, see the [JavaDocs](https://algorithmia.com/docs/lang/java)

 To add the Algorithmia android client, add the following line to your app/build.gradle file:

 ```
   compile "com.algorithmia:algorithmia-android:1.0.1"